 The Achilles tendon is the tendon that connects the calf muscle (gastrocnemius) to the heel bone (calcaneus).
 This is the tendon that is just below the skin at the back of the ankle.
 As with most tendon injuries, this tendon may be injured.

-FUNCTIONWhen the gastrocnemius muscle (in the calf) contracts (shortens), the tendon which is attached from the muscle to the heel bone (calcaneus) moves.
+When the gastrocnemius muscle (in the calf) contracts (shortens), the tendon which is attached from the muscle to the heel bone (calcaneus) moves.
 As the muscle shortens, the tendon moves to point the foot downwards.
 This is the action that allows a person to stand on one's toes, to run, to jump, to walk normally, and to go up and down stairs.
-(Click HERE for an animation of the gastrocnemius contracting.)

 TYPES OF INJURIES